Paul-Jarvis/windCalibPython/README.md

 ## References

+Simionato, R., Jarvis, P. A., Rossi, E. & Bonadonna, C. (2022).
+PlumeTraP: A New MATLAB-Based Algorithm to Detect and Parameterize Volcanic Plumes from Visible Wavelength Images.
+Rem.
+Sens., 14(7), 1766. https://doi.org/10.3390/rs14071766

+Snee, E., Jarvis, P. A., Simionato, R., Scollo, S., Prestifilippo, M., Degruyter,
-Snee, et al. (in prep) - Image analysis of volcanic plumes: A simple calibration tool to correct for the effect of wind
+W. & Bonadonna, C. (in prep).
+Image analysis of volcanic plumes: A simple calibration tool to correct for the effect of wind.
+Submitted to Volcanica.

 ## License - This project is licensed under the MIT license